gabrielbaiduc/news_ai/README.md

 ### Step 1: Install Conda

-If Conda is not already installed on your system, download it from either [miniconda](https://docs.anaconda.com/free/anaconda/install/index.html) or [miniforge](https://github.com/conda-forge/miniforge).
+If Conda is not already installed on your system, download it from either [miniconda](https://docs.anaconda.com/free/anaconda/install/index.html) or [miniforge](https://github.com/conda-forge/miniforge) and follow the instructions.
 Miniforge is recommended, but either will suffice.
 Alternatively, you can use Anaconda.

 ### Step 2: Create Your Virtual Environment